stem

 Grade Level: 10 - 12

 Essential Skills: Students who are successful in Honors Chemistry generally come into the course with strong competency in previous sciences and math courses.
-Students must have concurrent enrollment in Algebra II or higher and score a successful grade on the Chemistry Readiness Test.
+Students must have completed Algebra II or higher and Biology, ideally with a B or better.

 Graduation: Fulfills Physical science requirement